ANL-CEEESA/powersas.m/doc/basic_usage.md

 ```Matlab
 res=runPowerSAS('pf',data,options)
 ```
 where the argument `data` can either be a string of file name or a `SysData` struct.
-When `data` is a string, the

 Below are some examples: